Xycloo/tmyxer/README.md

 # Guide
-We will provide a user-friendly interface soon, in the meantime, if you'd like to test the mixer out below here there are some "raw" instructions to make deposits and withdrawals.
+We will provide a user-friendly interface soon which will allow users to deposit and withdraw funds easily.
+In the meantime, if you'd like to test the mixer out below here there are some "raw" instructions to make deposits and withdrawals.

 ## Deposit
 In order to make a deposit, you'll have to invoke the function thorugh an HTTP request, which will return a signed XDR you'll have to sign and submit as long as there is no invalid input.